justingodden/FinancialDataVisualisation/README.md

 # FinancialDataVisualisation
-A visual exploration of how banks performed during and around the financial crisis of 2008, using pandas, matplotlib, seaborn and plotly
+A visual exploration of how banks performed during and around the financial crisis of 2008, written in python, using pandas, matplotlib, seaborn and plotly

+*NOTE:* Github sometimes can have a problem with rendering.
+If this is the case, please use this [LINK](http://nbviewer.jupyter.org/github/justingodden/FinancialDataVisualisation/blob/master/FinancialDataVisualisation.ipynb) to the web service nbviewer which can display it just fine